-A concussion can result from just a bump on the head in auto or motorcycle or trucking accidents, falls, and work accidents.
+A concussion can result from just a bump on the head in car wrecks, motorcycle crashes or trucking accidents, trip and fall or slip and falls, and work accidents.
 It is considered a “mild” traumatic brain injury (TBI).
 But a concussion’s symptoms and consequences can be anything but mild.

 A Wise Doctor Defines Concussion in Terms We Can Easily Understand